Amatya Sharma

 Aditya Anand, Euiwoong Lee, Amatya Sharma

-Initiated the study of complete instances for Minimization Constraint Satisfiability Problems.
-Proved results for Min-2CSP and k-CSPs.
+We initiate the study of complete instances for minimization constraint satisfaction problems and prove algorithmic results for Min-2CSP and related k-CSPs.

 2D SP